adham-negm/ros_arduino/README.md

-* this fork contains ros package for a base_link node controlling a differential robot and its corrisponding arduino code
+* this fork contains ros package for an arduino_base_controller node controlling a differential robot and its corresponding arduino code

 - the Arduino folder contains the arduino code and the libraries you will need for it to compile